bkesterbyld/maroon-potato/src/pages/usecases.md

           Need inventory, customer or other corporate data to get your project done?
 With Above, you can create master data models that mirror what's in your big iron, SaaS, ERP, WMS, POS, CRM and other systems.
-These master data sets can then be populated through connectors, integration services or by pushing the data from those systems' tools into Above's API.
+These master data sets can be populated through connectors, integration services or by pushing the data into Above's API.
 Then you can build data normalization, cleansing and transformation logic as needed, without coding.

           Once in Above's environment, you can create new aggregations and views of that data, run analytics and syndicate synchronized copies out to other teammates, colleagues and partner.
 You set the logic and rules for how data gets updated and synced, all without coding.
-And businesspeople can login to view data, or subsets of data in a read-only mode—greatly helping with requirements collaboration and project efficiency.
+          Businesspeople can login to view data, or subsets of data in a read-only mode—greatly helping with requirements collaboration and project efficiency.
         video_embed_html: ''